-The firm is experienced in advising health clients with respect to JCAHO and AOA accreditation, state facility and program licensing, certification under the Medicare program including compliance with Conditions of Participation and in licensing/certification matters under the Michigan Insurance Code.
-Attorneys within the firm have represented providers in decertification proceedings, in reconsiderations of denial of certification and in matters before the Insurance Bureau.
+Varnum is experienced in advising health care clients with respect to JCAHO and AOA accreditation, state facility and program licensing, certification under the Medicare program including compliance with Conditions of Participation, and in licensing/certification matters under the Michigan Insurance Code.
+Our team has represented providers in decertification proceedings, reconsiderations of denial of certification and matters before the Insurance Bureau.

-Multiple insurers have complicated provider's attempts to obtain reimbursement.
-Our attorneys are frequently involved with the resolution of disputes with respect to primary and secondary reimbursement including the Medicare Secondary Payor Program and the Michigan No-Fault Act.
-Attorneys are also experienced in reimbursement issues arising under ERISA self-funded health plans.
+Multiple insurers have complicated providers' attempts to obtain reimbursement.
+Our attorneys are frequently involved with the resolution of disputes with respect to primary and secondary reimbursement, including the Medicare Secondary Payor Program and the Michigan No-Fault Act.
+We are also experienced in reimbursement issues arising under ERISA self-funded health plans.

 Certificate of Need

-Attorneys advise clients of Certificate of Need requirements for proposed construction, equipment and services of the provider.
-Varnum's attorneys are experienced in comparative reviews of applications and appeals from denied applications.
+Varnum attorneys advise clients of Certificate of Need requirements for proposed construction, equipment and services of the provider.
+We are experienced in comparative reviews of applications and appeals from denied applications.

-On a regular basis, the firm monitors proposed regulations and legislation impacting the industry.
-Firm attorneys are called to testify on proposed legislation in committee hearings.
-Attorneys within the firm have been consulted to assist in drafting proposed legislation to address specific health care provider needs.
+On a regular basis, Varnum monitors proposed regulations and legislation impacting the industry.
+Our attorneys are called to testify on proposed legislation in committee hearings, and we have been consulted to assist in drafting proposed legislation to address specific health care provider needs.

 News & Publications